envoyproxy/envoy-mobile/docs/root/start/building/building.rst

 Upon completion of the build, you'll see a ``Envoy.framework`` directory at :repo:`dist/Envoy.framework <dist>`.

-Alternatively, you can use the prebuilt artifact from Envoy-Mobile's releases_.
+Alternatively, you can use the prebuilt artifact from Envoy Mobile's releases_.
 Download ``envoy-ios-macos-v0.1.zip``, and place the unzipped contents at :repo:`dist/Envoy.framework <dist>`.

 The ``envoy_mobile_ios`` Bazel rule defined in the :repo:`dist BUILD file <dist/BUILD>` provides an